Instructions for the Injured

 Illinois Personal Injury Lawyers

 Many clients ask us what their role in the case will be.
 The successful prosecution of your case depends on all of us working together as a team.
-The following is a list of things we would like you to do to assist in your case.
+The following is a list of Instructions for the Injured we would like you to do to assist in your case.

 - TALK TO NO ONE.
 Don’t talk to anyone about your accident except the lawyers or investigators in our office.
 Always require identification so you are sure who you are talking to.
 If anyone wants to talk to you, from whatever source, have them contact this office – we will make sure your interests are protected.